ianfun/collections/http_server/README.rst

 *****************
 python server
 *****************
-this dir contain a simple server can run [python, C, haskell] and python shell on browser
+this dir contain a simple server can run [python, C, haskell, nim] and python shell on browser

 run